emilykimto/CTNS-analysis/README.md

 ## Downloading Data

 As the data for this project comes from the Canadian Tobacco and Nicotine Survey (CTNS), we do not have permission to store the data within our repository.
-To access this data, you will need to download the data physically from [Statistics Canada website](https://www150.statcan.gc.ca/n1/pub/13-25-0001/132500012022001-eng.htm).
+To access this data, you will need to download the data physically from [Statistics Canada](https://www150.statcan.gc.ca/n1/pub/13-25-0001/132500012022001-eng.htm).

 ## Cleaning Data